-To me eating any wild food (or indeed, any food) should be a matter of taking personal responsibility for what you choose to eat.
+My personal take is that eating any wild food (or indeed, any food) should be a matter of taking personal responsibility for what you choose to eat.
 This means doing enough research to feel comfortable in identification and consumption (ie. not just one paper or guidebook – and certainly not just one website!).
-Personally, I have never deliberately eaten anything new without feeling 100% comfortable about what it is, what it contains (naturally or artificially), and what my own personal tastes and tolerances are.
+There is no pleasure in eating anything new without feeling 100% comfortable about what it is, what it contains (naturally or artificially), and how they it interacts with personal tastes and tolerances.

 Edibility is not black and white, but culturally and personally defined.
 “Poisonous” and “Delicious” are not polar opposites, but lie on what I call “The Spectrum of Edibility” – read more about this here: Blog – “The Day I Ate A Deadly Plant: The Spectrum of Edibility“.

-I am entirely happy to pick, prepare and eat fly agaric as a food – but that doesn’t mean you should feel the same!
+So in summary, I am entirely happy to pick, carefully prepare and eat fly agaric as a food – but that doesn’t mean you should feel the same!

 Anyway, back to the mushroom itself…Eaten raw (or if you drink the post-cooking broth), your body will have to deal with a cocktail of active compounds.
-Upon ingestion, muscimol and ibotenic acid can cause nausea and stupification – this can be seriously unpleasant, though seldom life-threatening.
-After that, ibutenic acid acts as a hallucenogen, causing vivid visual disturbances and feelings of hugely exaggerated movements whereby the intoxicated person may take a huge leap to step over a small twig (and feel like they have jumped over a hill).
+Upon ingestion, muscimol and ibotenic acid can cause nausea and stupification (which can be seriously unpleasant, though seldom life-threatening).
+Usually after that (maybe an hour or so) come hallucinations, vivid visual disturbances and occasionally feelings of hugely exaggerated movements whereby the intoxicated person may take a huge leap to step over a small twig (and feel like they have jumped over a hill).
 It seems that muscimol is the principal psychoactive constituent of Amanita muscaria, causing sedation and delirium, while ibotenic acid acts as a prodrug to the muscimol – ie. helping to increase its bio-availability.
 As with all drugs, dosage and personal tolerance is all important to the physiological response, and mindset and setting can strongly influence the psychedelic outcomes.
 Apart from legal considerations, this is not a drug to take lightly.